 However, there are two substantial problems with this view.
-First, Reginster’s definition of the will to power simply asserts the tendency toward both resistance and overcoming without explaining their compatibility as a part of a single motive or goal.
-If the will to power is a desire to overcome obstacles (toward the state of having overcome, not the activity of overcoming), then it can desire resistance only as a means to that end; the value of resistance is contingent upon its utility for that end.
+First, Reginster’s interpretation simply asserts the tendency toward both resistance and overcoming without explaining their compatibility as a part of a single principle or motive.
+If the will to power is a desire to overcome obstacles (for the state of having overcome, not the activity of overcoming), then it can desire resistance only as a means to that end; the value of resistance is contingent upon its utility for that end.
 It cannot therefore desire resistance as an opportunity for overcoming new, and ever greater, obstacles.
 For this would be to desire resistance as an end in itself, not as a means to overcoming.
 It would be a desire, not for the activity of overcoming but for the prevention of that activity.

-If, on the contrary, the will to power seeks resistance as more than a mere means to overcoming (a desire for the activity of overcoming as activity, not as a state of having overcome), then it cannot desire overcoming, growth, or creation, since this would be a contradictory desire to both preserve resistance and overcome it.
+If, on the contrary, the will to power seeks resistance as more than a mere means to overcoming (a desire for overcoming as activity, not as a state of having overcome), then it cannot desire overcoming, growth, or creation, since this would be a contradictory desire to both preserve resistance and overcome it.
 In the end, Reginster’s interpretation is a dualistic one: there are two foundational desires, one for resistance and one for the overcoming of resistance.
 And although this dualistic theory solves the tension of overcoming and resistance in Nietzsche’s account, it does so at the cost of doubling its metaphysical presuppositions—adding a second teleological aim and making it doubly incompatible with Nietzsche’s naturalist methodology.

 Despite these difficulties, Reginster’s interpretation is superior to many in its emphasis upon both activity and resistance, and it may offer the beginnings of a solution to the problems of the teleological readings.
 In fact, we can avoid the difficulties in Reginster’s interpretation with only a slight modification to his view.
 Rather than treating the will to power as a tendency toward the activity of overcoming, I propose that it is a tendency toward the activity of resistance.